davekinkead/thesis/paper.coffee.md

 The key implication from this analysis is that accounts of democracy based on content-relative criteria such as the fidelity of individual with group preference require an account of democratic inclusion that ensures that:

   1. Polities are sufficiently small.
-  2. Voters are as homogeneous as possible.
+  2. Voters are as internally homogeneous as possible.

 Restated, where we draw political boundaries is largely irrelevant for content-relative accounts of democracy if the distribution of voters by preference is highly clustered.
-Just about any account of inclusion will likely generate homogeneous polities.
+Just about any account of inclusion will likely generate internally homogeneous polities.
 Where we draw boundaries is very important however, when the distribution of voters by preference is uniform.
 The Boundary Problem only becomes a problem for content-relative justifications of democracy when homogeneity of voter preferences is low within polities but high between them.
 Content-independent justifications require accounts of inclusion that generate sufficiently small, internally homogeneous polities.

 ## Content Indifferent Outcomes